 In the 1920s the wellhouse was moved from the well.
 In 1932 the Six Flags chapter of the Daughters of the Revolution placed a marker on the wellhouse.
 The DAR said that Barbier built the wellhouse in 1857 and that Howard Peak (born here in 1856) remembered knowing Barbier and drinking from his well.
 This photo from Tarrant County Archives shows the wellhouse next to a wood-frame house.
 The DAR said that Barbier’s house was, as you might expect, made of stone.

-According to Dr. Rex Howard, in 1949, Fort Worth’s centennial year, the well was moved again.
+Fast-forward to 1949.
+According to Dr. Rex Howard, in 1949, Fort Worth’s centennial year, the well was moved yet again.
 It was dismantled stone by stone and reassembled on the west lawn of the courthouse, where the Civil Courts Building stood from 1958 until 2013.
 This detail of a 1952 aerial photo may show the beehive on the west lawn.

 About 1957, McGown said, the rubble of the wellhouse, through a lapse in custodianship, was removed to a private home in Fort Worth.
 There it was reassembled, and there it remains as it was in 1894: standing in the shade of a tree.